Low-cost home fixes may prevent falls

 According to World Health Organization criteria, “this is a highly cost-effective measure for preventing injuries,” Keall said.

-Tapley Dawson of Home Doctors noted that prices may be lower in other parts of the country.
+Tapley Dawson of House Doctors noted that prices may be lower in other parts of the country.

 The study’s results may not be applicable to the general public due to certain limitations, according to Stephen Robinovitch, who co-authored an editorial accompanying the report.